Image Tag

 Alt Attribute

 alt attribute is the compulsory attribute for image tag.
-It helps google and other search engines to search images in search results.
-If in any case image fail to upload, alt text hold the space and tell user about image.
+It helps Google and other search engines to index images in search results.
+If the image fails to load, the alt text holds the space and informs the user about the image.

 alt attribute